chai-kat/tilt-maze/README.md

 In addition, we've written a basic graphics library for the Soloman Systech SSD1306 display controller, which powers the 128x32 OLED display on the ChipKIT Basic I/O Shield.

 # Demonstration
+A visualization of the display functions can be found in the MazeGenCollated Jupyter Notebook, and the following video shows the ball moving according to the ChipKIT board/accelerometer tilt.

 https://user-images.githubusercontent.com/17334965/156857018-122f21ee-c25b-437e-9cdb-dc94ad912707.mov

 # Contributions